-An interdisciplinary consortium in Quantum Information and Quantum Gravity, with a research program to unravel the Quantum Information Structure of Spacetime.
+An interdisciplinary initiative in Quantum Information and Quantum Gravity, with a research program to unravel the Quantum Information Structure of Spacetime.

 Recent advances in Quantum Gravity (QG) —the effort to understand the quantum properties of space and time— point to a central role played by the notion of Information: quantum theory gives the

 observer a role, replacing the objective spacetime substratum with an observer–dependent informational structure.
 Recent advances in Quantum Information (QI) have shown that information theoretical tools naturally describe evolution of quantum geometry, have explored non–trivial causal structures, and the role these can play in Quantum Computing.
 The convergence between these two vibrant research domains raises opportunities as well as foundational issues that question the heart of our understanding of the world: Is there a deep connection between Information and the nature of Space and Time?
 Should space and time lose their role as objective grounds of physical reality?

 In spite of the explosion of interest for the role played by the notion of Information in the foundations of quantum theory and spacetime physics, we are far from having a shared and clear understanding of